NomNomNow Review: Is It the Right Choice for Your Pet?

-Your pet’s meals will come pre-portioned using Dr. Shmalberg’s algorithm, which takes into account their age, activity level, current weight, and weight goals.
-The meal options available at the time of writing included the following:
+Your pet’s meals will come pre-portioned using Dr. Shmalberg’s formula, which takes into account their age, activity level, current weight, and weight goals.
+The meal options include the following:

 Heartland Beef Mash: ground beef, potatoes, eggs, carrots, peas, fish oil, NomNomNutrient Mix

-Chicken Chow-Wow: Diced chicken, sweet potatoes, yellow squash, spinach, fish oil, NomNom Nutrient Mix
+Chicken Chow: Diced chicken, sweet potatoes, yellow squash, spinach, fish oil, NomNom Nutrient Mix

-Chicken Chow-Meow: chicken thigh, breast, and liver, asparagus, carrot, spinach, cantaloupe, NomNomNutrient Mix
+Chicken Cuisine: chicken thigh, breast, and liver, asparagus, carrot, spinach, cantaloupe, NomNomNutrient Mix

 The food cost for a seven-pound dog is about $25.67 per week and approximately $73.93 for a ninety-pound dog.